CITS5501 lab 4 (week 5) – ISP and graphs

 3. Go through and derive test values for the “non-base” partitions.

-2. Using the techniques outlined in the last lecture, try to construct a control flow graph of the method.
+2. Using the techniques outlined in lecture slides and readings on graph-based testing, try to construct a control flow graph of the method.

 How many nodes do you end up with?